 Registered nurses who have completed a diploma or an associate degree program and are licensed R.N.s must complete the following classes or their equivalent to earn a Bachelor of Science in Nursing.
-All Mercy College residency requirements must be met (See Residency Credit Requirements).
 It is recommended that registered nurses interested in the Bachelor of Science in Nursing Degree Completion Online Program discuss the proposed program with an admissions or nursing program representative.